Los Angeles Fashion Week: Trademark and Revolving "Official" Status

 In 2015, a Canadian named Arthur Chipman produced the first shows under the trademark for "LA Fashion Week", now located at LAFW.net, according to the Los Angeles Times.

 The press release stated the events had returned from 2008, although the trademark was acquired in 2015:

 "“Although the ‘official’ LA Fashion Week has been on hiatus since 2008, we are back in full force!”"

 However, according to the LA Times: "Those who follow these things as closely as we do may recognize 2008 as the year the wheels came off the partnership between Smashbox Studios in Culver City and NYC-based event producer IMG ending the closest thing L.A. had to a unified fashion week.
 But to the best of our recollection, neither that group nor any of the smaller efforts that unspooled that year claimed to be an “official” fashion week.
 And to be honest, we're not even sure what that designation exactly means."

 Previously, Style Fashion Week was declared the "official" LA Fashion Week by Mayor Eric Garcetti.
 Subsequently, LA Fashion Week was declared the "official fashion week of Los Angeles" by Garcetti according to Racked.

 LAFW.net's first show was held in Los Angeles in 2015 according to the Los Angeles Times.

 However, various productions are included in the press in roundups of "LA Fashion Week."

+Attendance

+Fashion week events are notorious for being exclusive to designers, social media influencers, and celebrities.
+Los Angeles fashion week has some shows available for the general public, but also counts with shows that are invitation only.